-Get wheels when you need them, or make money off them when you don’t.
+Get wheels when you need them.

 Cars are expensive.
 They’re expensive to buy, and they’re expensive to fuel, insure, and maintain.
 If you pay extra for parking at home, then you’re paying to not use your car.

-A handful of new companies are proving that people don’t need to own a car to have reliable access to a car.
-These companies are promoting car sharing as an alternative to car ownership.
-Some of them are available in Contra Costa County.
+In 2017, the average American spent 17% of their income on transportation.
+A fifth of that was on gas.
+A handful of companies are proving that people don’t need to own a car to have reliable access to one.
+These companies are promoting carsharing as an alternative to car ownership.
+Some of these services are available in Contra Costa County.

-Gig Car Share
+GIG Car Share (El Cerrito)